Nabwana/nabwana.github.com/README.md

 ## Known Bugs
 There are no current bugs but if you come across any let me know
 ## Technologies Used
 HTML and css
 ## Support and contact details
-{
+contact us on my site biggiepalace"gmail.com
 ### License

 Copyright (c) 2019 **Pascal Nabwana**
 =======
-MIT License

 Copyright (c) 2019 Pascal Nabwana